 How is This Test Done

-Stool and saliva samples are taken over the course of a few days.
+Stool samples are taken over the course of a few days.
 YES.
 STOOL.
 SAMPLES.
 I collected two samples for my son over the course of three days, and refrigerated it (first batch must be refrigerated until we can collect the second batch on the third day) until we’re ready to send it off in the mail.

 How Long Does it Take to Get the Results

 Within three weeks, we got the results back and found that my son had colitis.
 He had off-the-charts inflammation in his colon, which likely caused some of the stomach flu issues.
 A gluten-free diet was immensely helpful for my son, along with supplements to help heal immune system and reduce the inflammation in his colon.
 After 6 months, we had him tested again and the colitis was gone.

 We use this GI Health Panel every couple of years to check to make sure everything is healthy with our gut.

 Have you tried an at-home gluten allergy lab test yet?